TAIEF-HASAN/SQADocumantation/Testing-tools.md

 ## 👍 Top Software Testing Tools List (Recommended by QAs)
 These software testing tools list help organize the end to end test cycle

-1) TestRail
+##  1) TestRail
-TestRail is your source for scalable, customizable, web-based test case management.
+<a href="https://www.testrail.com/?utm_source=guru99&utm_medium=cpc&utm_campaign=testing-tools"> TestRail </a> is your source for scalable, customizable, web-based test case management.
 Set up in just minutes with our cloud-based/SaaS solution, or install on TestRail your own server.

 #1 Top Pick
 TestRail